About Programs on The Gateway

 XPoNential Radio features a unique mix of emerging and heritage contemporary musicians.
-Embark on a journey of great music discovery each day an eclectic blend of blues, rock, world, folk and alternative country.
+Embark on a journey of great musical discovery each day with an eclectic blend of blues, rock, world, folk and alternative country.

 A few artists you’ll hear on XPoNential Radio: